coderefinery/2021-01-08-coderefinery-online/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "Introduction to conda for (data) Scientists"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "UiO, FGI, UiT, and Aalto Univ. / CodeRefinery team"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "59.9"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "10.75"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Jan 8, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "09:00 am - 12:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "09:00 - 12:30 (CET)/ 10:00 - 13:30 (EET)"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2021-01-08      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2021-01-08        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Samantha Wittke", "Anne Fouilloux"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Radovan Bast", "Sabry Razick"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["annefou@geo.uio.no"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  https://hackmd.io/@coderefinery/conda  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}